Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 She realizes with a start that Zapdos is closing the gap between them rapidly, now, and sees Giovanni abruptly loop and turn his pokemon toward the coast.
 She quickly follows suit, and they lead the legend across the city, racing to stay just out of its range.

-Karen trusts her pokemon to keep them from hitting anything and turns to watch the battle as best she can as the rain pelts her face.
+Karen trusts her pokemon to keep them from hitting anything and turns to watch the battle as best she can as the rain pelts her face through the mesh of her suit.
 There aren’t any new attacks hitting Zapdos, however, and she can’t make out Lorelei at this distance.
 The only reason the Thunder God is so visible is how bright it is.

 Karen feels a chill go down her spine.
 The engagement has barely lasted a minute, and Zapdos is still a long way from the coast.
 Is Lorelei out of the fight already?
 She carefully drifts Orochi closer to Giovanni’s flygon.
 “I don’t see any more Ice Beams!” she yells.